 Storage Instructions

-Tinctures are usually stored in glass bottles with a dropper, making a tincture more accurate and easy to dose.
+Tinctures are usually stored in glass bottles with a dropper, which makes them more accurate and easy to dose.

 Store your tincture in glass, not plastic.
 Like this dropper bottle, a dark jar is ideal, but clear glass is just fine if you store it in a cool, dark place like a cupboard or freezer.